Murtl/snake-rifts/README.md

-# snake-js
+# snake-rifts
-Snake in JavaScript
+RIFTS = React + Ionic + Firebase + TypeScript

-I am trying to build Snake in JavaScript, I have done it in Java already
+I am trying to build Snake with TypeScript, Ionic, React and Firebase.

 Morover I am trying to improve my knowledge in GitHub and Git.